 What are some short appropriate Bible verses to read after surgery?

-Here are a few short Bible verses that may be helpful to read after surgery:
+Here are a few short Bible verses that may be helpful to as read and pray for God’s peace after surgery:

 Psalm 147:3 – “He heals the brokenhearted and binds up their wounds.”